Grinshpon/lambox/README.md

 ***This project is a work-in-progress and is not fully operational yet***

 LamBox uses the ncurses package to create a high level tool for creating tui's.
+Its main purpose is to streamline the process of creating a user interface and eliminate a lot of the boilerplate required to get ncurses up and running.

 #### Steps